 DJI Mini 3 : our complete test

 A few months after the release of the Mini 3 Pro, DJI is pleased to offer us a new version: the DJI Mini 3 (without the “Pro” extension).
 This new Mini is much more affordable and seems to be a worthy successor to the Mini 2.
 But how is it different from the “Pro” version?
 What is it worth?
 And most importantly, do you have to buy it?
-The answers in our complete test!
+All the answers in this article!

 First, let’s take a look at the features of the beast: